The hanging chain problem in the sphere and in the hyperbolic plane: The hanging chain problem in the hyperbolic plane

 \subsection{Hyperbolic horo-catenaries}

-Consider a modified version of the above hanging chain problem replacing the hyperbolic distance by the horocycle distance to $L$.
-The {\it horocycle distance} to the geodesic $L$ is defined as the distance of a point $(x,y)\in\h^2$ to $L$ measured by the horocyle passing through $(x,y)$ and orthogonal to $L$.
-The expression of the horocycle distance of $(x,y)$ to $L$ is $|x|/y$.
-We now find the solution of this problem.
-Let $\gamma(t)=(u(t),v(t))$, $t\in [a,b]$, be a regular curve contained in $\h^2_+$.
-The energy that measures the weight of $\gamma$ with the horocycle distance is
+Consider a modified version of the above hanging chain problem replacing the potential calculated with the hyperbolic distance by the horocycle distance.
+The {\it horocycle distance} to the geodesic $L$ is defined as the distance of a point $(x,y)\in\h^2$ to $L$ calculated by the horocyle passing through $(x,y)$ and orthogonal to $L$.
+In the present case that $L$ is the geodesic of equation $x=0$, this distance is $|x|/y$.